pepkit/pepspec/docs/looper/tutorial/pipestat.md

 ## A Simple Shell Pipeline

+Note: if you'd like the completed pipestat example, it can be downloaded directly here: [pipestat_example](https://github.com/pepkit/hello_looper/tree/master/pipestat_example)

 ## Set up a working directory
 In our previous tutorials, we demonstrated using PEP to specify sample metadata.
 To begin using pipestat, let's create a copy of the previous tutorial: